nandangupta-security/SkillsGoat/README.md

 `--tier` is one of `000`/`100`/`200`/`300` and only affects the entry's numeric ID prefix — the folder it lands in is always `pasture/<category>/`.
 Run `python3 goat.py lint` before you commit it.
 If you've got a real-world pattern you think is missing — a technique your own scanner failed to catch, a false positive that burned you — that's exactly the kind of entry this corpus wants.

+Beyond new entries, here's what's still open:

+- **A real scoring script.** Evaluations under `evaluations/` are currently scored by hand.
+Turning that into an actual `scan(skill_dir) -> {verdict, categories}` adapter, so any scanner gets scored automatically, is the biggest thing left to build.
+- **Evaluate a scanner.** Pick one, run it against `pasture/`, and write up what you find under `evaluations/`.
+Any scanner is fair game, including ones we haven't looked at yet.
+- **Other skill formats.** Claude Code, Codex CLI, Cursor rules, and others all package things slightly differently — broader coverage would make this more useful as a shared benchmark.

+Open an issue or send a PR — a new corpus entry, a scanner write-up, or a piece of the scoring script are all welcome.

+## Responsible disclosure

+Where evaluating a scanner surfaces a real weakness in a maintained tool, we report it to the maintainer before publishing exploit-level detail.
+The `evaluations/` write-ups say when a finding is under disclosure and withhold the specific mechanism until that process concludes.

 ## Contributors